RobloxScriptHub/MikeyHub-V2/README.md

 Yes, mikeyhub in the future will become open sourced.
 However, premium wont be opensourced.

 # Is MikeyHub Mobile Supported:
-Yes, Mikeyhub is supported, expect lag on some features though.
+Yes, Mobile is supported, expect lag on some features though.

 # What Are The Current Executors Supported By MikeyHUB:
+- Wave (best executor to use)
 - Solara (some features aren't supported though)